cloudmelon/Cloud-Native-Playbook/01 - Pods design.md

       kubectl get pods -l app=myapp.environment=production

-**Annotation** are similar to labels in that they can be used to store custom metatdata about objects.
+**Annotation** are similar to labels in that they can be used to store custom metadata about objects.
 However, **cannot** be used to select or group objects in Kubernetes.
 We can attach annotations to objects using the metadata.annotations sector or the object descriptor

  ## Play 6 : Resource requirements